bao-project/bao-demos/demos/baremetal/README.md

 # Bare metal application Demo

-This demo features a multi-threaded bare metal application running over bao on all available cores.
+This demo features a multi-threaded bare metal application running over Bao on all available cores.
 The application prints to the first available UART.

 It configures a periodic timer interrupt in the first core and, each time this